Skyscanner/cfripper/README.md

 To add custom rules first extend the [Rule](cfripper/model/rule_processor.py) class.
 The implement the `invoke` method by adding your logic.

 CFripper uses [pycfmodel](https://github.com/Skyscanner/pycfmodel) to create a Python model of the CloudFormation script.
 This model is passed to the `invoke` function as the `resources` parameter.
-You can use the model's itterate through the resources and other objects of the model and use the helper functions to perform various checks.
+You can use the model's iterate through the resources and other objects of the model and use the helper functions to perform various checks.
 Look at the [current rules](cfripper/rules) for examples.

 ![CfripperRule](docs/images/rule.png)

 ## Monitor Mode
 By default, each rule has `MONITOR_MODE` set to false.
-Monitor model will return the failed rules in another field in the responce, instead in the main "failed rules".
+Monitor model will return the failed rules in another field in the response, instead in the main "failed rules".
 This way new rules can be tested before they are removed from monitor mode and start triggering alarms.

 ## Contributing